-I was a budding real estate investor back then and had read a lot of books on investing in real estate.
+I was a budding real estate investor back then.
+Reading a lot of books on investing in real estate was my passion back then.
 One day a relative of mine approached me and asked if I would be interested in buying her house.
 I still didn’t have any investing money but even before thinking how I could do it I said “Yes.”

 I put on my thinking cap and spent some time thinking about how I could swing the deal.
 After all, I didn’t have any money.
 But a big thing in my favor was they only wanted to get rid of the house due to marital problems.
 The home was only about a year old and luckily it had an FHA loan it.